Green and Sustainable systems in all environment

 Transducers should be fitted onto a solid part of the hull, see under hull mounting above.

-They should also be approximately 30cms off the centre line.
+They should also be approximately 30cms off the center line.

 For stern drive units, transducers should also be approximately 10 to 13cms forward of the transom.